 I recommend everyone at a minimum take a high-quality B Supplement and if possible get testing that can more precisely evaluation your nutritional deficiencies.

-#2 Iron Deficiency
+#2 Iron Deficiency and SIBO

 Iron deficiency anemia is a common problem and occurs frequently in people who have SIBO, Crohn’s disease, Ulcerative Colitis, H.pylori infections, Celiac disease and even Non-Celiac gluten sensitivity.